August Supermoons 2023: When Will The Astrological Events Take Place?

 The first full moon of August 2023 is given the moniker sturgeon moon.
 It marks the second supermoon of the year and is going to be the brightest of them all.
 Like most other full moons, the sturgeon moon gets its name from the Native American groups living around the Great Lakes region.
 August is traditionally their time to hunt for the giant Sturgeon, a prehistoric-looking fish that has been found for over 136 million years.

-The sturgeon moon will take place on 1 August 2023, at 06:31 pm GMT (14:31 EDT or 2:30 am SGT on 1 August).
+The sturgeon moon will take place on 1 August 2023, at 06:31 pm GMT (14:31 EDT or 1:30 am BKT on 1 August).
 This is also the time around which it will reach peak illumination.
 The Almanac states, “That evening, look toward the southeast after sunset to catch a glimpse of the sturgeon moon rising.”
 This supermoon will occur in the Capricornus constellation.

 The day is astrologically significant, as it coincides with the Pagan Lammas celebration.
 Additionally, it also marks a halfway point between the July solstice and the September equinox, two events which are orbital milestones for the Earth.